drexler/drexler.github.io/_posts/2021-04-06-opentelemetry.md

 For a quick demonstration of the tracing capabilities, I have a [demo] built to showcase:
-* support for multiple languages -  chose Rust, Typescript and .Net 5
+* support for multiple languages -  chose Rust, Typescript with ExpressJS and .Net 5
 * tracing across different communication protocols - HTTP & gRPC
 * auto-instrumentation of services
 * manual instrumentation of services